docutils/docutils/sandbox/manpage-writer/README.txt

     NAME
        man - program to view ...

+* new lines in general.

+  Consecutive blank lines are megred by the viewer but not on printouts.
+  So one has to be cautious.

 * line ends around email or web addresses in texts.
   How to distinguish something is inline or not ?